sgunz/sosta/README.md

 omics data.

-`sosta` builds on existing R packages for spatial analysis such as `spatstat`, `sf` and `SpatialFeatureExperiment`, which facilitates the implementation of additional custom metrics that fit the needs of users.
+`sosta` builds on existing R packages for spatial analysis such as `spatstat`, `sf` and the [Bioconductor](https://bioconductor.org/) environment by integrating with packages `SpatialExperiment` and `SpatialFeatureExperiment`, which facilitates the implementation of additional custom metrics that fit the needs of users.

 ## Installation